Ecstasy Addiction Treatment

 Ecstasy addiction deals with alterations of brain chemistry and is not easily solved by willpower and stopping the pill intake.
 Treatment options include medication management, inpatient/residential care, group and individual counseling, and 12 Step Programs.

-At the Phoenix Recovery and Counseling Centers, we offer addiction recovery services and specifically treat those suffering from ecstasy addiction.
+At The Phoenix Recovery Center, we offer addiction recovery services and specifically treat those suffering from ecstasy addiction.
 Our services include Residential Treatment, PHP Day program, Intensive Outpatient program and general outpatient program.
 Click on each service to learn more about what they entail and how they can help you on a path towards recovery.

 Phoenix Recovery Experience